 Wood also makes a perfect handle for tools due to its natural shock resistance.
 When a hard material like stone or metal hits a surface, the vibrations transfer to the hand of whoever is holding it.
 By using a wooden knife handle, the shock is absorbed by the wood making it much easier to use the tool for longer periods of time and at higher levels of exertion.
 If a knife is going to be used every day, it is a good idea for it to be made out of something that will be easy on the user.

-It is also worth noting that wood compliments metal very well.
-The aesthetics of a well-made, highly polished wood handle on an immaculately crafted knife blade cannot be beat.
+It is also worth noting that wood complements metal very well.
+The aesthetics of a well-made, highly polished wood handle on an immaculately crafted knife blade cannot be beaten.
 As the knife ages, if the handle has been well-maintained it will last just as long as the blade.
 This is especially important in things like hunting knives and other knives used for work and construction.

 I love bushcraft knives with wooden handles!
 They just feel better to me than a bushcraft knife with a plastic or rubber handle.